kucharovic/czech-holidays/README.md

 # CzechHolidays

-Utility to check if given date is holiday in Czech Republic.
+Simple and lighweight utility to check if given date is holiday in Czech Republic.
+If you need more than Czech holidays, I recommend [Yasumi](https://github.com/azuyalabs/yasumi) library.

 ## Installation with [Composer](https://getcomposer.org/)